tracel-ai/burn/README.md

 <div align="left">
 <img align="right" src="./assets/illu-backend-uni_T07.png" height="96px"/>
 Burn strives to be as fast as possible on as many hardwares as possible, with robust implementations.
-We believe this flexibilty is crucial for modern needs where you may train your models in the cloud, then deploy on customer hardwares, which varies from user to user.
+We believe this flexibilty is crucial for modern needs where you may train your models in the cloud, then deploy on customer hardwares, which vary from user to user.
 </div>

 <br />